 Key Takeaways

-- Care for Habanero plants by fertilizing every two weeks with a balanced vegetable or pepper fertilizer, watering consistently without overwatering, optionally pruning to shape the plant’s structure, and picking when peppers reach desired color and heat level.
+- Care for HabaneroΒ plants by fertilising every two weeksΒ with a balanced vegetable or pepper fertiliser, watering consistently without overwatering, optionally pruning to shape the plant’s structure and picking when peppers reach desired colour and heat level.

 Let’s get to the growing tips!